 Create Reusable Tote Bags

-A quick online search for upcycling clothes ideas will bring up endless easy tutorials for transforming old clothing into reusable tote bags.
+A quick online search for easy upcycling clothes ideas will bring up endless tutorials for transforming old clothing into reusable tote bags.
 Bonus – your eco-friendly tote will help you minimize waste by eliminating the need for plastic or paper bags while you shop!

 Make Cleaning Cloths